BerkeleyAutomation/dvrk-vismpc/README.md

-# Da Vinci Code for Fabrics and Visual MPC
+# Da Vinci Research Kit (dVRK) Code for Fabrics and Visual MPC

 *Update May 2020*: this is the code we used for the physical fabrics experiments with the dVRK.
 The master branch has the code for